KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 <figure>
 <img src="./images/RenderProcess.png"/>
 <figcaption><em>Example design flow of image space implementation.
 This shows where implementations may choose to apply the image space functions of this extension.
 Note that this is only one example of how the renderprocess could be implemented.
-An implementation may need to apply image space operations at different points in process</em></figcaption>
+An implementation may need to apply image space operations at different points in the process</em></figcaption>
 </figure>

-If, for instance a tone-mapping or LUT type of operation shall be performed it can be done at a stage prior to the perceptual quantizer OETF.
+If a pixel processing step shall be performed by a renderer, it can be done prior to **OETF**.

-Exactly where this is performed will depend on in what space the operations shall be performed.
+Exactly where this is performed will depend on in what space the processing shall be performed.
-To apply a LUT that is operates on normalized color values [0.0 - 1.0] - call your function after step 3.
+To process normalized light color values [0.0 - 1.0] - call your function after **Normalize**.

-To apply a tonemapper that operates on unadjusted linear scene light [0.0 - X] - call your function before step 3.
+To process linear scene light [0.0 - X] - call your function before **Normalize**.
-To apply a tonemapper that operates on display light values [0 - 10000] call your funcation after step 4.
+To process display light values [0 - 10000] call your function after **BRDF**.

 ### Motivation